If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 Probably the closest most Americans have come to idealizing slavery, without of course knowing it, is in the good press that large Japanese corporations once got for maintaining a policy of lifetime employment.
 Lifetime employment and slavery are, of course, practically synonyms, and indeed the same phenomena of reciprocal loyalty and dependency were said—repeatedly, in my memory, in the ’90s on NPR—to emerge.
 Right down to the company uniform and song.
 This, too, is a Carlylean bond, although a rather weird one to the Western eye.

 We thus observe slavery not as a perversion, but as a natural relationship, like marriage.
 Of course, like marriage, slavery is not without its abuses.
 When we think of the word “slavery,” we think of these abuses.
 Thus, by defining the word as intrinsically abusive, like marriages in which one party beats the other, we can conveniently define away all the instances of slavery in which the relationship is functional.

 Carlyle is in fact ready to be as indignant as anyone over these abuses.
 He reasons: since slavery is a natural human relationship, this bond will exist regardless of whether you abolish the word.
 And it does—if only in broken and surreptitious forms.
 However, if you are a genuine humanitarian and your interest is in abolishing the abuses, the best way to do so is to—abolish the abuses.
-So, for example, he proposes reforms such as stronger supervision of slaveowners, a standard price by which slaves can buy their freedom, etc., etc.
+So, for example, Carlyle proposes reforms such as stronger supervision of slaveowners, a standard price by which slaves can buy their freedom, etc., etc.